vyanphan/bomb_defusal/README.md

 ### Wires (Simple)
 - When the prompt appears, enter the color codes of the wires in top-down order (no spaces).
-    - If the prompt asks `Serial#` simply enter it as shown on the bomb.
+    - If the prompt asks `Serial Number` simply enter it as shown on the bomb.
     ```
     Simple Wires
     > Color codes:  rwyr
       Serial#:      d7089c2
     2ND
     ```
-- Type `reset` to clear `Serial#` if you entered it wrong by accident.
+- Type `reset` to clear `Serial Number` if you entered it wrong by accident.
 - Type `help` to see the color codes for each wire.

 	| Color  | Code |